vistadataproject/documents/Background/README.md

 ### VISTA Baseline

-A current technical summary of VISTA and its various clients functionality, security, and read/write capability:
+A summary of the current 'as is' VISTA and its various clients functionality and capability:
 [VISTA Baseline](https://github.com/vistadataproject/documents/blob/master/Background/vista/vista-baseline.md)